mohsenkamini/DG-CDN-task/README.md

 ### Know Issues

+- if you encounter the following error, you could just ignore it.
 ~~~
 Error: Failed to download metadata for repo 'appstream': Cannot prepare internal mirrorlist: No URLs in mirrorlist